2014 ANNUITY RATES

 Our best compliment is when our videos and posts get shared!
 Share now to help a friend…

 Fixed annuities offer competitive interest rates, typically 1-3% higher than bank CDs and money markets.
-They were never designed to give returns that are available in the stock market, however; over the last ten years or so they have actually outperformed the market and may do so for the next decade or two.
+They were never designed to give returns that are potentially available in the stock market, however; for the first ten years of this new century many actually outperformed the market and may do so again in a down or flat market.

 The insurance provider and the contract available will determine the actual rate.
 Longer terms of five to ten years offer higher rates than shorter term annuities, though a one to five-year annuity can still potentially outperform bank CDs.
 In addition to earning higher interest rates, fixed annuities have even greater growth potential with tax-deferral accelerating their growth.

 When comparing fixed annuities to CDs, many factors are clearly in favor of annuities.
 Moreover, CDs and securities don’t offer much in the way of additional retirement benefits.
 CDs have early withdrawal penalties as do fixed annuities and they are both considered safe and secure.

 However if you keep your money liquid and lose the opportunity to make an extra 2% per year for ten years, you will actually pay a lost opportunity penalty of 31% by default.
 That extra 2% compounded will increase your asset value by 31%.
 So if you plan properly, the fixed index annuity for retirement has the potential to make a significant difference over fixed investments and cash equivalents, and, at times, it actually does beat the stock market!
 So even a 10% early surrender penalty on an annuity can be small compared to a potential 31% penalty by default for liquidity.
 In fact, annuities have many additional benefits: For more information about fixed index annuities.